 Postsecondary Education Rehabilitation Transition (PERT) Program

-The PERT Program is a highly effective school-to-work transition initiative supported by the Virginia Department of Education and administered through the Virginia Department of Rehabilitative Services at Woodrow Wilson Rehabilitation Center (WWRC).
+The PERT Program is a highly effective school-to-work transition initiative supported by the Virginia Department of Education and administered through the Virginia Department for Aging and Rehabilitative Services (DARS) at Woodrow Wilson Rehabilitation Center (WWRC).
 PERT Program services are provided on the WWRC Campus where students reside in a dormitory.